Showing posts with label ashford. Show all posts

 Campaigning

-There are three vacant shop units in the village centre which the creator of this blog hopes will be filled to keep the village centre buoyant.
+There are two vacant shop units in the village centre which the creator of this blog hopes will be filled to keep the village centre buoyant.

-Two large new housing developments are being completed, with a third very prominent development being considered.
-The focus on expensive four and five-bedroom houses within new developments has been an issue, while the further fragmenting of the village across a third parish would see most of the benefits of extra council tax going to neighbouring villages rather than Hamstreet.
+Two large new housing developments are being completed.
+The focus on expensive four and five-bedroom houses within new developments has been an issue, while the further fragmenting of the village across two parishes means a lot of the extra council tax going to neighbouring villages rather than Hamstreet.
 It would make sense for any new developments to be entirely within the parish of Orlestone to create cohesion.

 In 2008 Pumpkin TV produced a DVD for geography students which used Hamstreet as a case study for challenges that affect many English villages.
 It has sometimes been very frustrating to see a minority fighting plans for new business when so many outlets have been lost over the years.
 Beginning in the late 1990s the author of this site has attempted to challenge the status quo.

 This began by escalating complaints when the village's railway station ticket office was closed for a period of over six months in the late 1990s, and continued with expressing support for the Indian restaurant to be allowed to provide a takeaway service, for the doctor's surgery to expand, for a fish and chip shop to be allowed, for a new cafe to be allowed and for changes to the Woolpack Inn which ultimately enabled this popular pub to reopen in 2015.
-A plan to upgrade the canal towpath as a proposed cycle link between Hamstreet and Appledore has sadly gone quiet in recent years.
+Most recently pressure was put on developers to replace a village nameplate which had been missing for seventeen months.
+A plan to upgrade the canal towpath as a proposed cycle link between Hamstreet and Appledore has sadly still not materialised.

 The truth is that one person cannot change a village, and I would personally encourage villagers to use the 'search' and 'comment' facility on Ashford Borough Council's planning website to support new amenities and object to further losses of business space whenever such proposals arise.
 I hope that the quote from 'Kent Life' magazine which began this post will be as true in years to come as it is at the time of writing.